benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

   6. By this point, I forgot the problem I'd had that I was meant to be checking in master.
 If each package held some information about its own dependencies, making these kinds of forks that touch multiple repos would have been much easier.

 There is one more problem that thankfully, I didn't encounter.
 Since repos on Github are not immutable, `go get` will fail if any project you're dependent on is deleted.
 So, #leftpadgate could also occur in Go projects.
 Although culturally, golang developers are less likely to import a load of small, arguably unnecessary, and more-likely-to-be-deleted dependencies, there was no protection in the toolchain.
-Until Go 1.6, that is, when vendoring was officially introduced.
+Until Go 1.6, that is, when [vendoring](https://blog.gopheracademy.com/advent-2015/vendor-folder/) was officially introduced.

 ### Why Its Like This

-I like to believe that every argument has a counter-argument.
-And oftern the reason why things can seem difficult is that we are trying to do the wrong things. `go get` is very simple, but the kind of things I described doing for open-source development is more complicated.
+ Often the reason why things can seem difficult is that we are trying to do the wrong things. `go get` is very simple, but the kind of things I described doing for open-source development is more complicated.
+Having grown up under a different set of circumstances, perhaps the paradigm is jsut completely different than what we're used for.
+Which might not be a bad thing.
 So let's get into the mind of a Google developer.

 Famously, Google works with a monorepo (did I mention that already?).
-Developers generally commit directl onto the mainline.
+Developers generally commit directly onto the mainline.
 Feature flags are preferred to feature branches.
 For each dependecy that is required, there is a single canonical version that is checked into the mainline.
 When libraries need to be updated, that is done with a single commit.
 For that commit to succeed, the tests must pass not only for the library itself, but also for all the projects that use the library.

 In this googly world, people really don't have to think about versions very much.
 Since everyone is just looking at the mainline HEAD, the overriding priority is to make sure that *everything* in the monorepo works after each commit.
 As a result, they emphasize test coverage and their CD infrastructure over versioning.
 Compared to working in such a monorepo, developing open-source software, integrating multiple projects seems like [a pain](https://github.com/chrisvana/repobuild/wiki/Motivation).
+So its no surprise that Googlers would not really want to implement a system that adopts this somewhat painful process.

 ### Verdict